Different Types of Beehives

-What is a beehive?
 The term “beehive” is most often used to describe a man-made box designed to hold a colony of honey bees.
-It provides protection from the elements and predators.
+It provides protection from the elements and predators – this is where they build their nest.
+The beekeeper who understands the pros and cons of each hive style is better equipped to manage their colonies.

-The iconic straw skeps were used in Europe and are still in use in some regions today.
-In parts of Africa, wild bees are still kept in log hives.
-Beekeepers in remote regions have to use the raw materials they have on hand.
+As we compare the many different styles of beehives used throughout history, we simply must give a nod to the iconic straw skeps.
+They were used in Europe and are still in use in some parts of the world today.
+Beekeepers in remote regions had to use the raw materials they have on hand.

-If you want to produce a lot of honey, you may want a design that allows for easy harvest.
+If you want to produce honey, you may want a design that allows for easy harvest.
 You should choose a hive style that allows for expansion to give the colony plenty of room.

-If pollination of a garden or orchard is your main beekeeping goal, you will not need a beehive with the largest capacity.
+If pollination of a garden or orchard is your goal, you will not need a beehive with the largest capacity.
 In fact, some beekeepers do not want to harvest honey at all.

 Regardless of the style used in your apiary, educate yourself about the various parts of your equipment and know how they function.

-Storing equipment and sharing resources among the colonies in the apiary is easier.
+Storing beekeeping equipment and sharing resources among the colonies in the apiary is easier when everything is the same size.
 But, some beekeepers try several kinds before choosing a favorite.

 Langstroth Beehive

-The Langstroth hive is the industry standard and the most popular one in use.
+The Langstroth hive is the industry standard and most popular.
 It was developed in the mid 1800’s by Rev. Lorenzo Langstroth.

 Langstroth hives (also called “Langs”) consist of boxes stacked one on top of another.
-The hive begins as 1 or 2 boxes and more supers are added as the colony grows.
+The hive begins as 1 or 2 boxes and more super boxes are added as the colony grows.

 Wooden frames hang vertically inside the boxes and are usually filled with wax foundation (or plastic) to encourage bees to build comb inside the frames.